• Skip to primary navigation

 Make Ahead Turkey Gravy

-This make ahead gravy is easy to prepare and the flavors from the drumsticks roasting on top of onions, carrots, and celery to make a rich gravy with amazing flavor.
+This make-ahead turkey gravy is the answer to Holiday prep work.
+The gravy can be made 2 days in advance and stored in the refrigerator or, it can be made 3 months ahead and stored in the freezer.
+The drumsticks are roasted on top of onions, carrots, and celery to make a rich gravy with amazing flavor.
 The recipe is versatile and can be doubled.

 Course: Main Course